cristhian-munoz007/elba-blog/src/blogs/el-chante.md

 Yet, that's a region where the market is not as efficient and we could exploit that.
 Central America and the Caribbean are both regions with a similar family oriented culture, and with similar socioeconomic problems.

 We're obviously not the size of the U.S. but we have a population growth rate that beats all other regions.
 We need to find a way for people to find mobility in other ways than traditional.
+That gives us both a socioeconomical problem to solve, and an opportunity.

 #### Our Solution: El Chante